SynthwaveStudios/SynthLauncher/README.md

 We are thrilled to share this pre-release version of SynthLauncher with you.
 Your support and participation are invaluable as we work towards delivering the most immersive, seamless, and enjoyable gaming experience.

-Stay tuned for upcoming updates and features as we strive to redefine the world of gaming with [Your Game Launcher Name].
+Stay tuned for upcoming updates and features as we strive to redefine the world of gaming with SynthLauncher].

-© 20XX [Your Game Launcher Name].
+© 2023 Synthwave Studios.
 All rights reserved.

+---

-Explore, experience, and elevate your gaming with [Your Game Launcher Name].
+Explore, experience, and elevate your gaming with SynthLauncher.
 Unleash the power of your imagination and conquer the virtual realms like never before!